WHO WE ARE

 - To enable students to take part in national or other assessments, and to publish the results of public examinations or other achievements of students of the school;

-- To safeguard students’ welfare and provide appropriate pastoral care;
+- To safeguard students’ health and welfare and provide appropriate pastoral care;

 - To monitor (as appropriate) use of the school’s IT and communications systems in accordance with the school’s IT: acceptable use policy;

-- To make use of photographic images of students in school publications, on the school website and (where appropriate) on the school’s social media channels (Twitter, Facebook, Instagram and LinkedIn) in accordance with the school’s policy on taking, storing and using images of children;
+- To make use of photographic and video images of, as well as spoken or written testimonials from, students, staff and parents, in school publications, on the school website, on the school’s social media channels (Twitter, Instagram, LinkedIn and Facebook) and for other marketing and public relations purposes (including but not limited to sharing images with press releases or making submissions to award bodies) in accordance with the school’s policy on taking, storing and using images of children;

 - For security purposes, including CCTV in accordance with the school’s CCTV policy;

 - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; and